 What makes the higan “Unique”?

-higan is unique among other SNES Emulators for introducing the concept of “Game” folders.
 Game folders were all about accurately representing the game “cartridge” and its metadata.
-Things like SRAM, cheats, input settings, emulator metadata and ROM information get stored along with the game.
+Things like SRAM, cheats, input settings, emulator metadata, and R.O.M. information get stored with the game.

 higan’s Pros: 100% Accuracy

-higan, known initially as BSNES, was coded with the goal of 100% cycle-accurate SNES emulation.
-This ensures that your games play exactly as they were intended to, on the original console, including the low-level hacks that require precise timing (such as shadows in A.S.P or Air Strike Patrol), up to a degree not possible on other SNES emulators available for Windows.
+This ensures that your games play precisely as intended on the original console, including the low-level hacks that require precise timing (such as shadows in A.S.P. or Air Strike Patrol), up to a degree not possible on other SNES emulators available for Windows.

 higan’s Cons: High System Requirements

-To attain the high level of accuracy that it boasts, the higan emulator requires significant usage of system resources and memory.
+To attain the high level of Accuracy that it boasts, the higan emulator requires significant usage of system resources and memory.
 Because of this reason, a system with a fast processor and a fair amount of RAM is a must – higan isn’t recommended for users working with older machines or CPUs.

 ZSNES

-Platform: Windows/DOS/Linux
+Platform: Windows/D.O.S./Linux

 Price: Free